ArmitaKazemiNajafabadi/BAG-detect/README.md

 This repository contains the implementation of optimal minimum mean square error (MMSE) attack detection algorithms for Bayesian Attack Graphs (BAGs), as described in our paper published in Cybersecurity journal.

+*Note: the codes in this repository are not the final version and require cleaning/instructions.*

 # Optimal Monitoring and Attack Detection of Networks Modeled by Bayesian Attack Graphs